Leveraging Large Language Models for Collective Decision-Making: A Case Study: Group Meeting Scheduling

 We particularly study how our system performs in coordinating diverse interests, balancing trade-offs, and assisting in reaching a consensus in the context of meeting scheduling.
 Due to its inherent complexity and ubiquity in various social and organizational settings, meeting scheduling is a well-understood scenario for studying a collective decision-making process. (see, e.g., \cite{crawford2007experts,crawford2009learning,ephrati1994meet,benhassine2007agent,brzozowski2006grouptime,cranshaw2017calendar}).

-We show an example scenario of meeting scheduling in \cref{fig:example_scenario}, where an organizer\footnote{In the context of meeting scheduling, we use the term ``organizer'' to refer to the group leader and use the ``meeting scenarios'' for the group discussions.} wants to schedule a meeting for $n = 3$ members.
-The meeting organizer sends out a meeting invite via the system (\cref{subfig:meeting_invite}) that describes the meeting's purpose.
+We show an example scenario of meeting scheduling in \cref{fig:example_scenario}, where an organizer wants to schedule a meeting for $n = 3$ members.\footnote{In the context of meeting scheduling, we use the term ``organizer'' to refer to a member who leads the group decision process and use the ``meeting scenarios'' for the group decisions.} The meeting organizer sends out a meeting invite via the system (\cref{subfig:meeting_invite}) that describes the meeting's purpose.
 Next, each member converses with the intent extraction modules during which their preferences are solicited (see \cref{subfig:solicitor_1,subfig:solicitor_2,subfig:solicitor_3}).
 The collected preferences are then sent to the coordination module for processing.

 After processing the preferences, the coordination module proposes $K=2$ options as shown in \cref{subfig:coordinator} and presents them to the members.
-The first option is a meeting in the morning that meets all of the revealed preferences of Member 1 and Member 2.
+The first option is a meeting in the morning that meets all of the revealed preferences of Member 1 and Member 3.
 The second option is an afternoon meeting, which satisfies all of Member 2's preferences and more than half of Member 3's preferences.

 The intent extraction modules start another round of conversations with the members and ask them for their opinions on the two presented options.
 In \cref{subfig:solicitor_1_refinement}, Member 1 responds that the first option works better for her.
 Then, the module suggests refining the option by proposing a specific time for the meeting (i.e., refining ``in the morning'' to be around 9 or 10 a.m.).
 The system receives the members' opinions and updates their suggestions.